tatuylonen/wikitextprocessor/README.md

   the node has arbitrary size content, such as subsections, list items/sublists, other HTML tags, etc.
 * ``args`` (list or str, depending on ``kind``) - Direct arguments to the node.
-This is used, for example, for template arguments, parser function arguments, and link arguments, in which case this is a list.
+This is used, for example, for templates, template arguments, parser function arguments, and link arguments, in which case this is a list.
   For some node types (e.g., list, list item, and HTML tag), this is directly a string.
-* ``attrs`` - A dictionary containing HTML attributes or definition list definition (under ``def`` key).
+* ``attrs`` - A dictionary containing HTML attributes or a definition list definition (under the ``def`` key).

 ### class NodeKind(enum.Enum)